crandylb/small/README.txt

 the output initsym.out on channel 3 shows each initialized keyword and operator with its VAL (a unique number for each keyword and operator) and TAG field (packed TAGS and TYPE).

+Update (03/16/14) adds a collision counter to symacc.s1, and token KIND codes to distinguish keywords, operators, and punctuation characters.
+Also ATTR attribute bits for operators.
+This is intended to aid parsing of tokens.
+Some of this may be overkill and more documentation is needed to clarify details.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including